Estimated reading time: 8 minutes

-Although there are many good reasons to study abroad, which should always be considered an investment, there often are some obstacles that might prevent you from taking the step.
+Even though there are many good reasons to study abroad, which should always be seen as an investment, there are often some things that might stop you from taking the step.
 Because you’re reading this, you’re probably not in a place where studying abroad is completely out of the question.
-You only might be slightly hesitant, for whatever reason.
-In this article we’re going to go through some of the more common obstacles and objections to studying abroad, and see if there’s anything you can do about them.
+You might be slightly hesitant for whatever reason.
+In this article, we’re going to go through some of the more common obstacles and objections to studying abroad and see if there’s anything you can do about them.

 What are some of the more common obstacles to studying abroad?
 When we’ve asked students what they consider their top challenges for studying abroad, the following are the most common: